 If you’ve never had the opportunity to be on the receiving end of a roomful of disapproving stares, try drinking a glass of wine while nursing your baby.
-There isn’t much you can do to get across-the-board disapproval in the U.S. like when you’re caught drinking alcohol while breastfeeding.
+There’s not much you can do to get across-the-board disapproval in the U.S. like when you’re caught drinking alcohol and breastfeeding.

 I don’t think anyone truly wants to liquor up a baby.
 Where people disagree is on what amount of alcohol is safe for a nursing mom to consume.
 There are quite a few different camps in this argument, with a range of philosophies.